 Indonesia is part of Asia with main city at Jakarta.
-It's usually 🌤️ 25.81 °C in Indonesia with a rainfall of 🌧 169.09 mm.
+It's usually 🌤️ 25.78 °C in Indonesia with a rainfall of 🌧 282.30 mm.
 Tipping is usually not expected in Indonesia.
 Internet speed in Indonesia is on average 3.9 Mbps.
 In Indonesia you drive on the left side.
 Its Developing country with a population of 259M people.
 The main currency is Rupiah.
 The languages spoken are Indonesian.
 Automatic teller machines are common in Indonesia.
-Current travel safety advice is Do not travel.
+Current travel safety advice is Exercise a high degree of caution.
 Get other useful information like socket plugs, SIM cards and emergency numbers.

 🛡️ Travel safety